Cooum River: History

 The Cooum was earlier known as the Triplicane river.
 The name of Cooum appears to be derived from Tamil literature.
 The name may have been derived from the Tamil term coopam meaning 'well' or 'deep pit'.
 The word coovalan denotes a person who is well versed in the science of ground water, well water and stagnant water.

 Once this river was said to have its origin in Dharmapuri district, but now due to some earth table changes, it has shortened its course to Thiruvallur district.
 Ancient documents from the nearby temples states about one 'reaching salvation' on having a dip in the Cooum.
 The Cooum river was then clean and unpolluted.

 For centuries, Cooum has been an integral part of the socio-economic and cultural life of the city.
 Till the early twentieth century, it was a clean river, most suitable for navigation.
 In ancient times, it played a pivotal part in the far-flung maritime trade between the Roman Empire, South India and Sri Lanka.
 Cooum's proximity to the ancient port of Manarpha or Mylapore added to the river's strategic importance.
 Manarpha was frequented by Roman merchants who came here to buy Indian textiles, gemstones and spices.
 In return, India procured gold, silver, copper and high-quality wine from the Romans.
 Archaeologists have discovered ancient Roman wine jars, and Roman and Chinese coins, on the banks of the river.
-In the late eighteenth century, Pachaiyappa Mudaliar, the renowned philanthropist, bathed in this river before offering prayers at the Komaleeswarar Temple in Komaleeswaranpet.
+In the late eighteenth century, Pachaiyappa Mudaliar, a philanthropist, bathed in this river before offering prayers at the Komaleeswarar Temple in Komaleeswaranpet.

 Cooum River and the nearby Elambore River (or North River), which flows into the Cooum at its mouth, were running very close to each other near the former Central Jail area opposite Chennai Central.
 During floods, both the watercourses inundated the whole area.
 In the 1700s, the two rivers were linked by a cut to equalise the floods in both the rivers and a bridge was constructed between these rivers in 1710 across the cut.

 Polluted part of the Cooum is presently spoiled by filth and pollution, and the water quality has considered to be highly toxic and completely non-potable.
 The 2004 tsunami cleaned the mouth of the river; however, the river returned to its usual polluted self within a short period.
 Nevertheless, the river is still being used for drinking water needs of many villages in the banks of the unpolluted part of the river.